William Wickham (civil servant): Intelligence activities

 Wickham resigned, returning to England in 1798, where he resumed, after some internal wrangling, his position as Superintendent of Aliens, and was appointed Under-Secretary of State for the Home Department.
-For a year and a half he was " the effective head of the secret service".
+For a year and a half he was "the effective head of the secret service".
 In that capacity, in March 1798 he orchestrated the arrests in London of leading radicals in the London Corresponding Society and their United Irish contacts, among them James Coigly who was executed in June for treasonable communication with the French, and Edward Despard destined to follow Coigly to the gallows in 1802.

-The following year, 1799, Wickham returned to Europe to Swabia, close to the Swiss border, in 1799 where his averred role was to liaise with the armies of Austria and Russia in Europe, which were supported by Britain against Napoleon.
-Again he negotiated inconclusively with Pichegru, but his expensive intrigues were rendered useless by Napoleon's victory at the Battle of Marengo (June 1800); moreover he was accused in London of misuse of public funds, which brought him close to a nervous breakdown.
-He returned to London in 1801.
+The following year, 1799, Wickham returned to Europe to Swabia, close to the Swiss border, in 1799 where his averred role was to liaise with Austrian and Russian commanders engaged in campaigns against the French army.
+Again he negotiated inconclusively with Pichegru, but his expensive intrigues were rendered useless by the French victory at the Battle of Marengo on 14 June 1800.
+Moreover, he was accused in London of misuse of public funds, which brought him close to a nervous breakdown.
+Wickham returned to London in 1801.

 Sheryl Craig suggests that Wickham's notoriety in this period inspired Jane Austen to name the duplicitous villain of Pride and Prejudice, George Wickham, after him.

-William Wickham advocated preventive policing: using networks of informers to uncover and frustrate seditious conspiracies before they reached fruition.
+Wickham advocated preventive policing: using networks of informers to uncover and frustrate seditious conspiracies before they reached fruition.
 However while he considered such undercover surveillance to be necessary in the national interest, he also believed that the security services should conduct in a manner appropriate to the circumstances.
 Thus, when peace appeared on the horizon in 1801 he proposed winding back of the wartime intelligence apparatus to a level "which a Free People jealous of its Liberties may be supposed fairly and rightly to entertain."